Get answers to frequently asked questions

 Who is eligible for the HMS HealthTech Fellowship?

 We are looking for individuals from healthcare, engineering, business, design, computer science, and other complementary disciplines.
 Applicants with a graduate degree and work experience and exceptional individuals with an undergrad degree are welcome to apply!
-The fellows who will excel in this program are adaptable, creative, team oriented, and enjoy bringing their unique perspective to bear on a problem in the healthcare field.
+The fellows who will excel in this program are adaptable, creative, team oriented, and enjoy bringing their unique perspective to challenge a problem in the healthcare field.

 How many HMS HealthTech Fellowships are available?